Mahara – e-Portfolio (formative)

 2. Students submit their work to the Moodle Assignment

 When students access the Assignment, they will be presented with a list of available Mahara Pages and Collections.
 They can submit one item to the submission point.
-Within the Assignment a link to a ‘submitted copy‘ will be visible.
-Within Mahara, the original portfolio remains available for editing (unlocked).
-Within Mahara, students can search for and view submitted portfolios.
-The submitted portfolio displays the submitted date and time and is not editable (locked)
+Within the Assignment a link to the ‘live’ portfolio will be visible.
+Within Mahara, the portfolio remains available for editing by the student (i.e. it remains unlocked).

 3. Staff review and enter feedback

-Staff can View all submissions within the Assignment, where they will see the web link to the ‘submitted copy‘ of the student’s portfolio.
-The work will open in the Mahara interface, in a new web browser window or tab.
-In the Moodle Assignment staff can Grade the submission, providing a grade (if required) or overview feedback comments as would normally be done in a Moodle Assignment.
+Staff can View all submissions within the Assignment, where they will see the web link to the student’s portfolio.
+The link will open in the Mahara interface, in a new web browser window or tab.
+In the Moodle Assignment staff can Grade the submission, providing a Grade (if required) or overview Feedback Comments.
+Staff can also add Comments directly to the student’s portfolio if needed.

-If staff also want to use a Smart Evidence Framework to provide feedback, or add comments directly on the portfolio, they should update assessment statuses and place feedback directly on the original portfolio from the ‘Shared with me’ link in Mahara.
-The portfolio link displayed in the Moodle Assignment should not be used to add comments, place feedback or update the Smart Evidence assessment statuses.
-These would only appear on the ‘submitted copy’ of the portfolio, and will not be visible on the student’s original portfolio.
+If staff also want to use a Smart Evidence Framework to provide feedback, or add comments, they can update assessment statuses and place feedback on the ‘live’ portfolio using the portfolio link displayed in the Moodle Assignment.

 4. Staff release results and feedback

-Once all the grades (if needed) and overview feedback are completed, the Marking workflow can be changed to ‘release’ results back to students in Moodle.
+Once all the Grades (if needed) and overview Feedback Comments are completed, the Marking workflow can be changed to ‘release’ grades and overview feedback back to students in Moodle.

-Once released students can visit the assignment submission point to view the grades and / or feedback.
+Once released to students they can visit the assignment submission point to view the grades and / or overview feedback.

 Visit the Maraha guidance for instructions.